-The right to do so, subject to the above limitations, allows the Company to retain flexibility in the event of changes in the development pipeline over time.
+As at the date of this Prospectus and taking into account the development pipeline described on page 74, the Manager does not anticipate that the Company will deploy a material portion of the Net Issue Proceeds in development activity or forward funding as contemplated above.
+The Company will, however, retain the right to do so, subject to the above limitations, in order to retain flexibility in the event of changes in the development pipeline over time.
 In addition, the Company will not employ forward funding and engage in development activity in relation to the same project or assets.

 A significant proportion of the Group's income is expected to result from the sale of the entirety of the electricity generated by the assets within the terms of PPAs.
-These are expected to include the monetisation of ROCs, other regulated benefits and the sale of electricity to energy consumers and energy suppliers (Brown Power).
+These are expected to include the monetisation of ROCs, other regulated benefits and the sale of electricity to energy consumers and energy suppliers ("brown power").
+Within this context, the Manager expects to conclude for the Company long-term PPAs with creditworthy counterparties.
+The Manager will also continue to monitor the emerging EMR mechanism and will consider the opportunities arising (including CfDs) therefrom.

-The Group will seek to appropriately diversify its third party suppliers, service providers and other commercial counterparties, such as developers, EPC contractors, technical component manufacturers, PPA providers and landlords.
+The Group will seek to diversify its third party suppliers, service providers and other commercial counterparties, such as developers, EPC contractors, technical component manufacturers, PPA providers and landlords.

 In pursuit of the Company's investment objective, the Company may employ leverage, which will not exceed (at the time the relevant arrangement is entered into) 50 per cent. of the Gross Asset Value in aggregate.
 Such leverage will be deployed for the acquisition of further assets in accordance with the Company's investment policy.
-The Group may seek to raise leverage at any of the asset, SPV, Holdco or Company level.
+The Group may seek to raise leverage at any of the asset, SPV, HoldCo or Company level.
+There will be a preference for medium to long-term amortising debt financing.
+Leverage obtained through borrowing will be obtained from the relevant lender.
 Save as described above, there are no restrictions on the use of leverage by the Group except for those imposed by applicable law, rules and/or regulations.